mannieg/CV/readme.md

 Manjinder Gill
 =========

 A junior developer with a entrepreneurial spirit to craft great applications that make a real difference.
+Enjoy learning new skills, passionate about the web and want to put my mark on the industry...Watch this space!

 About
 ---------------